dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-databricks.md

 <div style={{maxWidth: '400px'}}>
 <Lightbox src="/img/databricks_tutorial/images/databricks_connect_to_dbt_cloud.png" title="Databricks Partner Connect Connect to dbt Cloud" />
 </div>
-5. After the new tab that pops up loads, you will be bought to a webform that asks you to fill out the account name.
-If you have made a dbt Cloud account with your email before, you will be asked to provide an Account Name.
-If you haven't, you will be asked to provide an Account Name and Password.
+5. After the new tab that pops up loads, you will be bought to a webform.
+If you have made a dbt Cloud account with your email previously, you will be asked to provide an account name.
+If you haven't, you will be asked to provide an account name and password.

 <div style={{maxWidth: '400px'}}>
 <Lightbox src="/img/databricks_tutorial/images/databricks_partner_connect_create_account.png" title="Databricks Partner Connect Connect to dbt Cloud" />
 </div>

-6. After that, you will be logged into dbt Cloud automatically.
+6. After you have filled out the form and clicked on `Complete Registration`, you will be logged into dbt Cloud automatically.

 ### Option 2: Connect dbt Cloud and Databricks manually

-Now let's set up the connection between dbt Cloud and Databricks.

-1. To get setup in dbt Cloud, you will now need to get the SQL Endpoint connection information and generate a user token.
+1. To get setup in dbt Cloud manually, you will need to get the SQL Endpoint connection information and generate a user token.
 You can find your SQL endpoint connection information by going to the `Databricks UI > SQL > SQL Endpoints > Starter Endpoint > Connection details`.
 Save this information or keep this window open for the next section.

     <Lightbox src="/img/databricks_tutorial/images/SQL_Endpoint_Details.png" title="Databrick SQL Endpoint Connection Information" />